chris-clifton/180/2_schema_data_sql/9_not_null_and_default.md

 - These rules allow users of system to make certain assumptions about the data that lead to simpler solutions

 - You can't make a column NOT NULL if it already contains NULL values.
 Fix by deleting problematic rows and adding them back.

+- Result of using an operator on a NULL value = resulting value will also be NULL, which signifies an unknown value.